menshguy/frameProject/README.md

 point-rpi

 # Production Mode: This will start chromium in Kiosk Mode.
 This will make it
-# challening to escape fullscreen mode, but all errors and dialogues will be hidden.
+# challenging to escape fullscreen mode, but all errors and dialogues will be hidden.
 #@chromium-browser --start-fullscreen --kiosk --noerrdialogs --disable-session-crashed-bubble --disable-infobars http://127.0.0.1:5001/

-# Development mode: This will start chromium with the kiosk flag.
+# Development mode: This will start chromium without the kiosk flag.
 This will let you
-# more easily escape fullscreen, but at the cost of displaying the "restore diaglogue"
+# more easily escape fullscreen mode, but chromium will display errors and the "restore session" diaglogue
 @chromium-browser --start-fullscreen --noerrdialogs --disable-session-crashed-bubble --disable-infobars http://127.0.0.1:5001/

 @unclutter -idle 2